-Roads are recorded at cost less accumulated depreciation, which is provided on the basis of timber volumes harvested.
+Roads used by the log harvesting activities are recorded at cost less accumulated depreciation, which is provided on the basis of timber volumes harvested.
 Depreciation amounts are charged to operations based on a pro rata calculation of timber volumes harvested over the estimated volumes to be harvested in the licensed area served by the road, and are applied against the historical cost.